Inflectra/rapise-documentation/docs/RVL/Maps.md

 * *Range*
 * *Database*

-External maps are defined in an external spreadsheet, file or a database.
+External maps are defined in an external spreadsheet, file, or database.

 ## Using Maps

-Once map is defined it may be used as a regular [Object](../Libraries/Map.md).
+Once a map is defined, it may be used as a regular [Object](../Libraries/Map.md).

 === "Screenshot"
     ![Map as Object](./img/Maps_MapAsObject.png)